SpineElements/spine-expansion-panel-list/README.md

 `--spine-expansion-panel-list-focus-color`    | A color for displaying a focus bar and a semi-transparent overlay for a focused item | `#53c297`
 `--spine-expansion-panel-list-item-focus-bar` | Mixin for a focus bar for a focused item (displayed on the left item's side by default) | `{}`
 `--spine-expansion-panel-list-item-focus-overlay` | Mixin for an semi-transparent overlay that is displayed over a focused item | `{}`
-`--shadow-elevation-2dp`                      | Mixin that specifies a shadow used for collapsed items by default | (see @polymer/paper-styles/shadow.js)
+`--shadow-elevation-2dp`                      | Mixin that specifies a shadow displayed for collapsed items by default | (see @polymer/paper-styles/shadow.js)
-`--shadow-elevation-8dp`                      | Mixin that specifies a shadow used for expanded items by default  | (see @polymer/paper-styles/shadow.js)
+`--shadow-elevation-8dp`                      | Mixin that specifies a shadow displayed for expanded items by default  | (see @polymer/paper-styles/shadow.js)

 # License